gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 # Fetch page data

 !!!warning
-Before going forward with this guide, make sure that you completed the [setup Mock Service Worker](./setup-msw.md) guide.
+Before going forward with this guide, make sure that you completed the [Setup Mock Service Worker](./setup-msw.md) guide.
 !!!

 There are various approaches to fetching data for pages.
-At [Workleap](https://workleap.com/), our preference is usually to develop a dedicated endpoint per page, returning a denormalized document specifically tailored for that page.
+At Workleap, our preference is usually to develop a dedicated endpoint per page, returning a denormalized document specifically tailored for that page.
 We rely on server state as our singular source of truth and leverage [React Query](https://tanstack.com/query/latest/) to manage data fetching and ensure our data remains up-to-date.

 Although this approach works well, a few adjustments are necessary when transitioning from a monolithic application to a federated application.